 I had read a few books about Autism.
 I knew what the debates were, or I thought I did.
 One was being around the vaccinations and whether they caused Autism, kiddo 2 was due fo a vaccination and me wary of motherly discussions around the issue.
 I told the Dr of my worries and that if son no. 2 had the Autism Gene then it might make him more susceptible to an Autistic onset.
 We vaccinated anyway because I thought “Autism is no big deal for me!
 I can handle this !”
 It would protect him from more serious conditions.

 I remember taking him back to the Dr’s and he licked the wall!
 Honey, Don’t do that.
 You might get sick!
 How curious was that, Holy Moly.
-“Jack, my love!
+“My sweet love!
 Don’t lick things in the Dr’s rooms.”
 I can remember wanting the kids to be still, instead of investigating what Dr’s got in his draws, his patient bed and stethoscope.
 Holy moly!
 We need help on how to pay for therapy for both my sons.
 Dr we need help.
 Therapy takes a long time to organize.
 There is allot of paperwork.
 I need the National Disability Insurance Scheme as well.
 Therapists charging at an agreed fixed price, Speech therapists and Psychologists at $167.13, Occupational therapists around $125, Social Skills groups and the list of therapies and sensory toys goes on.
 They all cost a lot of money.